moviemasher/moviemasher.rb/README.md

 ### How to Install
 Transcoding audio and video is extremely processor intensive, so while installation might be possible on most machines it isn't reccommended for all environments.
 In particular, running alongside a web server is only practical for demonstration purposes.
 Typically in production a pool of machines is deployed with each instance running a single process solely engaged in transcoding.

-1. Review [Dockerfile](Dockerfile) for commands that work on jessie
+1. Review [Dockerfile](Dockerfile) for commands that work on the `ruby` image
-2. Install av libraries for supported formats and codecs
+1. Install av libraries for supported formats and codecs
-3. Install sox, ecasound and ffmpeg applications (in that order)
+1. Install sox, ecasound and ffmpeg applications (in that order)
-4. Install ruby and bundler gem
+1. Install ruby and bundler gem
-5. To install required gems `cd` to project directory and execute:
+1. To install required gems `cd` to project directory and execute:

-   `bundle install --without test`
+  `bundle install`

 6. Edit config/config.yml configuration file to match paths on system and configure logging/debugging options